knobs-dials/live-hasher/README.md

 The main caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile (our only information store between runs) doesn't contain that information.

-There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help there, but doing so makes the assumption that older files never change, and that mtime means local age (e.g. not necessarily true in rsync). so you should check and be sure that makes sense for your use.
+There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help, but doing so makes the assumption that older files never change (may need to be longer in some uses), and that mtime means local age (e.g. not necessarily true in rsync). so think about all of this and adapt to your use.

 ### Arguments: